-The golden pothos, also known as devil's ivy, is an easy-to-care-for plant that tolerates a wide range of temperatures, lighting conditions and soil types.
+The golden pothos (Epipremnum aureum, USDA zones 10-12), also known as devil's ivy, is an easy-to-care-for plant that tolerates a wide range of temperatures, lighting conditions and soil types.
 As a result, it makes an excellent houseplant, particularly for those who are inexperienced or not particularly skilled at growing plants.
 The shiny, heart-shaped leaves are a magnificent way to add a splash of green to a home, and the golden pothos' beauty and simple care requirements make it a great gift.

-Since the golden pothos comes from under the jungle canopies of Malaysia, it has adapted to need plenty of filtered sunlight.
+Since the native habitat of the golden pothos is under the jungle canopies of the Solomon Islands, it has adapted to need plenty of filtered sunlight.
 Give it too little light, and it will have minimal growth and lose its distinctive yellow highlights.
 But give it too much direct light, and it could turn a pale, unhealthy green.

 Watering & Fertilization

 It is very important that a golden pothos does not get overwatered as this can rot the root system and kill the plant.
 To ensure your plant receives enough – but not too much – water, use your finger to test for dryness by inserting it into the soil up to your first knuckle.
 If it feels wet already, skip watering.
 If your finger comes out dry, it is time to water your plant.
 Do not water in just one spot.
 Instead, water lightly around the entire pot.
 Always use a pot with drainage holes and empty excess water from the drip tray after watering.

 Use a basic balanced (20-20-20) fertilizer monthly to keep your plant growing happy and healthy.